walmartlabs/circus/README.md

 - `buildDir`: Path to build directory
 - `sourceMap`: `"local"` to update the source map locally but not to publish. `false` to omit any source maps entierly.
 Defaults to publishing any defined source maps.
 - `publish(file, content, callback)`: Called when a particular file should be published. `callback` is of the form `callback(err, name)` where `name` is the url of the published file.
 This will be used to populate the `published` map key in the manifest file.
+- `filter(dir, callback)`: Optional method used to prevent publishing a specific permutation. `callback(filter)` expects a boolean as the first parameter.
+True responses will publish that permutation.
 - `callback(err, published)`: Called when all files have been published

 Tasks such as minimization should be done prior to publishing, if necessary.
 An example gulp flow is outlined below.